Glengarry, Edmonton: Population mobility

 The population of the neighbourhood is comparatively stable.
 According to the 2005 municipal census, approximately two out of every three residents (63.9%) had lived at the same address for five years or more.

 Schools

 There are four schools in Glengarry.
-St. Cecilia Junior High School and Archbishop Oleary High School are both operated by the Edmonton Catholic School System.
-Glengarry Elementary School is operated by the Edmonton Public School System.
+St. Cecilia Junior High School and Archbishop O'Leary High School are operated by the Edmonton Catholic School System.
+The Edmonton Public School System operates Glengarry Elementary School.
 The Fresh Start Outreach High School is also located in the neighbourhood.

 Queen Elizabeth High School is located just south of Glengarry in the adjoining neighbourhood of Killarney.